Michelle DaSilva

 Why are we doing this?

-Before any research or design work could begin, the team needed a common definition of what ASM was supposed to help customers accomplish.
-I anchored the initiative on a single customer job-to-be-done and facilitated alignment on the frictions that made it hard to achieve.
+Before any research or design work could begin, the team needed a shared definition of what ASM was supposed to help customers accomplish — and what was getting in the way.

 What We Set Out to Build

-To empower business owners to securely define employee access through an intuitive experience that ensures the right access levels across all channels — so they feel confident delegating access to their financial products to help run their business.
+To empower business owners to securely define employee access through an intuitive experience — so they feel confident delegating access across all channels.

 "Users given the right level of access will be empowered to fulfill their unique roles."